 She began with Kings of Leon’s Use Somebody, a hackneyed choice of cover if ever there was one, but at least it afforded an audience sing-a-long.
 The night finished with her skipping down the aisle to take a seat at the church’s old piano at the back, to perform the confessional Pretty Me microphone-free.
 It was a special moment, indicative of Jansen’s utter confidence in her ability and her engagement with the crowd.

 Her songs may slip into Grey’s Anatomy soundtrack mode a little too often, but she’s an exemplary live performer, and with shows as charming as this, she’s sure to see the ranks of her UK followers grow considerably.

-For further information about Laura Jansen and future events visit here.
+For further information and future events visit Laura Jansen’s website here.